 When thinking about which tags to use, put yourself in the shoes of your ideal site visitor or blog reader and ask yourself for every tag you come up with if you would be compelled to click on it after coming to end of the post if you were interested in reading more about that topic on your site.
 If the answer is “yes” that is probably a useful tag to include.
 If not, don’t bother.

-How To Add Tags To WordPress Posts: Step-By-Step Tutorial
+How To Add Tags To Posts In WordPress: Tutorial

 If you can’t see the Tags box displayed in your screen, click on the ‘Screen Options’ tab in the top right-hand corner of your screen …